octobercms/docs/3.x/extend/backend/report-widgets.md

 ![image](https://raw.githubusercontent.com/octobercms/docs/develop/images/report-widget-inspector.png)

 The properties should be defined in the `defineProperties` method of the widget class.
-The properties are described in the [components article](../cms-components.md).
-Example:
+The properties are described in the [inspector types](../../element/inspector-types.md).

 ```php
 public function defineProperties()